saverio-negro/ModalCard/README.md

 With that out of the way, let's see how I implemented it, and why I came up with that specific solution.
 I'll walk you through the design-thinking process, and why this solution is _encapsulating_ and _scalable_.
 Also, this is pretty _similar_ to the approach that Apple uses.

 **Note**: Take into account the fact that we can't see the actual implementation used by Apple since SwiftUI is a **closed-source** framework.
 However, I'm using reverse engineering by inspecting objects at runtime using Xcode's LLDB, inferring the behavior by checking out Apple's documentation, as well as referencing Apple's public APIs.
-What I think is important is that after having gone through this README, you may appreciate the design-thinking approach, even to building a simple API as a `ModalCard`, which is meant to lay the foundation for more complex SwiftUI architecture patterns.
+What I think is important is that, after having gone through this README, you may appreciate the design-thinking approach, even to building a simple API as a `ModalCard`, which is meant to lay the foundation for more complex SwiftUI architecture patterns.

 ### First Implementation Layer of `ModalCard` and Why this Approach is Scalable and Flexible